 |$1000 or more||8.1%|

-Borrowers should also consider how their money will be available to them.
-Typically, lenders will make the money from the credit line available in one or more of the following ways:
+When evaluating HELOC lenders, borrowers should also consider how their money will be made available to them.
+Typically, lenders provide access to the funds in one or more of the following ways:

 - Via transfer to a checking or other bank account